 Ted Prospect FSA, MAAA, UnitedHealth Center for Health Reform and Modernization

-Dale Yamamoto FSA, MAAA, President-Elect of Conference of Consulting Actuaries
+Dale Yamamoto FSA, MAAA, President of Red Quill Consulting

-Dr. Harvey Fineberg MD, President, Institute of Medicine will serve as external advisor to the HCCI's Governing Board.
+Dr. Harvey Fineberg MD, President, Institute of Medicine, and Dr. Elizabeth Nabel MD, President of the Brigham and Women's/Faulkner Hospitals, will serve as external advisors to the HCCI's Governing Board.

 - How did this initiative come about?